c-rw/PP-ALM/README.md

 ### Connection Reference Management

 Using Connections.json, the script automatically updates connection references in environment-specific configuration files for consistent deployment across environments.

+### Managed vs Unmanaged Installation

+- **Unmanaged Installation**: Default mode when using `-Install`.
+Installs solutions that remain editable in the target environment.
+Ideal for development and test environments.
+- **Managed Installation**: Used with `-Install -Managed`.
+Installs solutions that cannot be edited in the target environment.
+Recommended for production environments.

 ## Troubleshooting